Responsibilities of a dog owner

 Keep your dog under control when on and off a lead

-The person responsible for the dog should be able to ensure that the dog will return to heel when requested and will respond to simple commands.
+The person responsible for the dog should be able to ensure that the dog will return to heel when requested, having good recall, and will respond to simple commands.
 That person should also be able to hold or restrain the dog should the need arise.
 Dogs should be under the control of a suitable person at all times.

 Prevent your dog from straying